 NO EXPERIENCE NECESSARY

 No experience is needed for the coach or for the team members to participate in the Wonder League Robotics Competition.
 Coaching is open to parents and educators, and our coaches tell us that the WLRC is a great way to hook kids into coding and robotics with real-world science and technology challenges.
-Plus, coaches find support through an exclusive global community, where they share advice and best practices.
+Plus, coaches find support through an

 I can’t believe how much we learned this year.
 The growth of our team was enormous.
 The children absolutely LOVED coming to WLRC after school each Friday.
 They learned to work together, listen to other ideas, speak up, share, problem solve and persevere and never give up!
 This activity was my favorite part of my year too! – Coach Lisa Morgan, Detroit, MI

 We love hearing about all the collaboration, creativity, and critical thinking that teams engage in throughout the competition.
 In addition to learning fundamental coding and robotics skills, the teams are working together to set goals, reflect on their work, iterate, and tell their stories.
 The missions are designed to not only have real-world application but a social good angle, which has appealed to all kids — 46% of our participants are girls!
 Plus, the missions have multiple solutions, so kids’ imaginations really flourish and shine.

 This year’s competition missions take place on our vast seas, where teams are asked to navigate and explore our oceans while conducting research and daring rescues.
 Come aboard for some smooth sailing and seaworthy experiences.
 Join this year’s Wonder League Robotics Competition, and then tell a friend how they can sign up a team today.
 Registration is open now through December 31, 2018.
 Anchors aweigh!

 Check out this video for more WLRC excitement: